ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/SetRequired.md

 # SetRequired

-Specifies if the current form should be required.<br>Inherited From: [ApiFormBase#SetRequired](../../ApiFormBase/Methods/SetRequired.md)
+Specifies if the current form should be required.

 ## Syntax